 #36 Medical Technologist

-The growth in medical research requires hospitals and clinics to build research labs.
-These labs require experienced medical technologists who can perform the medical test and analyze body fluids.
+Job growth in medical research requires hospitals and clinics to build research labs.
+These labs require experienced medical technologists who can perform medical tests and analyze body fluids.
 Their job mainly consists of collecting samples for medical reports.

 It is estimated that there will be a 14% growth rate of medical technologists in the next five years, which is attractive considering that most positions require only a bachelor’s degree, and the annual median salary is $51,770.